 If conditional documents will not be available by the end of your first term of enrollment for submission, an extended deadline for submission can be requested at firstname.lastname@example.org.
 Extension requests must include the specific documents requiring an extension and the estimated date (month/year) they will be available for submission.
 It is recommended that an extension request is emailed prior to the start of registration for your next term of courses.
 Extension requests generally take 3-5 business days (Monday-Friday) for review - please plan accordingly.

 All international students must complete the OIA Immigration Check-in process prior to the start of classes.
 This includes completion of the required Immigration Check-in eForm, and attendance at the required Immigration Check-in event.
 Be sure to plan your travel dates accordingly.

 Change in Start Term Needed?

-If a change in start term is needed, written notification must be sent to the Office of Graduate Studies.
-It is recommended that the written notification be received by the advisory deadline for the new requested term of entry.
+If a change in start term is needed, a deferral request must be sent to the Office of Graduate Studies via the Graduate Admissions Deferral Request Form.
+It is recommended that the request be received by the advisory deadline for the new requested term of entry.

 Applications are valid for one academic year from your initial term of application (ex.
 Fall 2023 is valid through Fall 2024).
 Deferral requests for hard deadline programs are always reviewed on a case by case basis by the program.
 Admitted students required to pay an enrollment deposit must pay the deposit prior to requesting a deferral.

 All documents previously submitted will be transferred to the new term along with your admission if you are eligible for a deferral.
 If you choose to attend another university in the meantime, transcripts must be submitted from that enrollment.

 Processing of deferral requests is completed in order of receipt, with immediate upcoming deadlines prioritized.